sj26/awscli-keyring/README.md

 keyring = true
 ```

-If you need to see the credentials, or use other command line tools that require credentials in your env, use show:
+If you need to see the credentials, or use other command line tools that require credentials in your env, use show.
+Adding `--export` will prefix each line with `export`.

 ```
 $ aws keyring show
 AWS_ACCESS_KEY_ID="..."
 AWS_SECRET_ACCESS_KEY="..."

-$ eval "$(aws keyring show)"
+$ eval "$(aws keyring show --export)"

 $ env | grep AWS
 AWS_ACCESS_KEY_ID="..."